 SOS Facilities on the Hub

-This section describes how the Hub helps to implement the principles of Self Organising Systems within XR UK.
+This section describes how the Hub helps to implement the principles of Self-Organising Systems within XR UK.
 We'll show how the External Coordinator Role in a group, or circle, can be linked to a Representative Role in the parent group, or supercircle.
-We'll also show how Mandates for Working Groups, need agreement with their supercircle.
+We'll also show how Mandates for Working Groups need agreement with their supercircle.

 Hub Groups and SOS

-Our Organism diagram shows all the groups/circles on the Hub, and how they fit together within our self organising structure.
+Our Organism diagram shows all the groups/circles on the Hub, and how they fit together within our self-organising structure.

-The Hub is used by lots of different kinds of groups/circles, and some have decision making power, so our Constitution says these should each have a Mandate.
+The Hub is used by lots of different kinds of groups/circles, and some have decision-making power, so our Constitution says these should each have a Mandate.
 The Mandate details the group's Purpose (the result the group is trying to bring about), Accountabilities (what the group's jobs are) and Domains (resources that the group controls).

 Within XR, it is often necessary for a group/circle to be represented in another circle.
 The classic example of this is the External Coordinator in a circle who will normally be linked to a Representative Role in the parent/supercircle.
 In this case, the Linked Role represents the subcircle in the supercircle and, in addition, the supercircle holds the subcircle's Mandate.

-The Hub organises these roles such that someone joining the Linked Role in one circle is automatically elected to the Linked Role in the second circle - and joined to that circle, if they are not already a member.
+The Hub organises these roles so that someone joining the Linked Role in one circle is automatically elected to the Linked Role in the second circle – and joined to that circle, if they are not already a member.
 Linked Roles appear with a yellow border in the XR Organism diagram.